mzemel/mzemel.github.io/_posts/articles/2020-12-15-the-red-house-on-mississippi.md

 &nbsp;

-While the neurotic finds catharsis in self-expression, the ironic finds catharsis in validating their intuition: in <i>connecting</i> to reality which, due to its alienated nature, requires <i>sublimation</i> to accept.
+While the narcissist finds catharsis in self-expression, the ironic finds catharsis in validating their intuition: in <i>connecting</i> to reality which, due to its alienated nature, requires <i>sublimation</i> to accept.
 In other words, the ironic individual must be able to swallow the “un-reality” of capitalism, and is able to do so most effectively through a steady diet of <i>irony.</i>

 &nbsp;